-When directed by the AAFS, AHO are to send through a tax invoice to fellowships@dfat.gov.au by the specified due date.
+When directed by the AAFS, AHO are to send through a tax invoice to fellowships@dfat.gov.au and accounts.payable@dfat.gov.au_by the specified due date.

 The invoice should be issued on AHO letterhead and include:

 Title: TAX INVOICE.